This post was first written by Mark from Cosina.dk but was recently refreshed to include more metrics.

 Set up this metric in your dashboard and make a goal of improving your abandonment rate with x percent over a given period.
 This will incentivize your CRO, UX or ecommerce managers to improve the shopping cart performance.

-The last ecommerce sales metric that I recommend is a table of the 10 best selling products, either by revenue or the amount of sold items.
+The last ecommerce sales metric that I recommend is a table of the 10 best-selling products, either by revenue or the amount of sold items.
 This way you will know if you sell the most profitable products on a weekly or monthly basis depending on the frequency of your reports.

 Marketing metrics are measurable data points that demonstrate the success of your different marketing activities.
-For your ecommerce store you can track marketing metrics that help you to evaluate your paid campaigns, social media campaigns, email marketing campaigns, and your overall ability to attract potential customers to your shop.
+For your ecommerce store, you can track marketing metrics that help you to evaluate your paid campaigns, social media campaigns, email marketing campaigns, and your overall ability to attract potential customers to your shop.

 However, each person you get in touch with is a potential customer down the road.
 That is why total traffic is a great key metric to evaluate long term ecommerce success.
+That's why you should track the number of visitors that comes to your website.

 In order to get a better understanding of your marketing efforts, you will need to add an extra table to your report where you split traffic into different traffic sources.
 Well...
 Actually both traffic sources and traffic channels.